Nancy Deloye Fitzroy: Career

-Hired by Knolls Atomic Power Laboratory in 1950, she worked as an assistant engineer with the heat transfer group.
+Hired by Knolls Atomic Power Laboratory in 1950, Fitzroy worked as an assistant engineer with the heat transfer group.
 In 1952, she became a development engineer for General Electric, initially working on the Hermes Missile Program and designing heat transfer surfaces for nuclear reactor cores.
-Nancy would remain with the General Electric company for the next 37 years.
-There she met her future husband, electrical engineer Roland Victor Fitzroy, Jr.; the couple were married in 1951.
+Fitzroy worked on a wide variety of heat transfer problems, performing heat transfer analysis, special thermal equipment design, and identifying thermal properties of materials.
+She consulted on thermal problems in the design of proposed products and the operation of existing equipment, including predicting the thermal behavior of freezing in the copper dip-forming process for wire production, advanced cooling concepts for future motor designs, and analyzing temperature and heat transfer mechanisms at a heavy water plant.
+Fitzroy would remain with the General Electric company for the next 37 years.

-Nancy specialized as a heat transfer engineer with the Advanced Technology Laboratories beginning in 1963.
+Fitzroy specialized as a heat transfer engineer with the Advanced Technology Laboratories beginning in 1963.
 In 1965 she was a heat transfer consultant with the Research and Development Center, working on gas turbines, space satellites and other technologies.
+She applied thermal design expertise to an icing detection system for J-79 aircraft engine inlets and provided solutions for keeping the delicate electronic equipment in space satellites at room temperature while the skin of the satellite was being alternately super-heated and super-cooled.

-She was appointed editor of the GE heat transfer and fluid flow data books, a reference work that was made available by subscription to engineers world-wide beginning in 1970.
+Fitzroy's work reflects the interdisciplinary nature of engineering, as she can be considered both a chemical and a mechanical engineer.
+She was editor of the GE heat transfer and fluid flow data books for twenty years, a reference work that was made available by subscription to engineers world-wide beginning in 1970.
+Much of the book’s subject matter was not covered in conventional textbooks, resulting in these books becoming widely used technical resources with frequent supplements of additional information.

-During the 1970s, Nancy turned to administrative and management roles.
+During the 1970s, Fitzroy turned to administrative and management roles.
 She was named manager for heat transfer consulting in 1971, a strategic planner from 1974 to 1976, then an advanced concepts planner and proposal manager up to 1979.
 During 1979–1982 she was a manager of energy and environmental programs with GE's Turbine Market and Projects Division.
 Thenceforth she worked as a consultant involved with gas turbines, nuclear energy, and space vehicles.
-From June 1986–87 she became the first female president of the American Society of Mechanical Engineers—the first woman to head a major national engineering society.
 She retired in 1987.

-Nancy Fitzroy was one of the first female helicopter pilots, and both she and her husband enjoyed flying, sailing and traveling.
-The Nancy DeLoye Fitzroy and Roland V. Fitzroy Medal was established in 2011 by the American Society of Mechanical Engineers to "pioneering contribution to the frontiers of engineering leading to a breakthrough(s) in existing technology or leading to new applications or new areas of engineering endeavor".
-Nancy serves as chair for the committee that selects the recipients.